-With the increasing use of internet and social media, many deem it appropriate to use these as a good way to keep in touch.
-The reality, however, is that you need to get off that computer of yours and make real time, face-to-face interactions.
+With the increasing use of the internet and social media, many deem it appropriate to use these as a good way to keep in touch.
+The reality, however, is that you need to get off that computer of yours and make real-time, face-to-face interactions.

-Forget the purpose of developing the relationships while you’re networking.
+Try to achieve emotional intelligence skills.
+Forget the purpose of developing relationships while you’re networking.
 Don’t treat anyone like a business contact.
 Rather, treat them as your friends and this will make things go a lot smoother during your interactions, without you being distracted by the thoughts of end results that you wish to achieve.